crowbarmaster/BedrockManagementService/README.md

 * Batch Folder - Contains a few batch files useful for installing/stating/stopping and removing the service from Windows Services.
 To use these please copy/move to BedrockService.Service.exe directory!
 * BedrockService.Service.exe - core service executable.

 All configuration files use a key=value layout.
 (Ex.
 ServersPath=C:\MCBedrockService).
-The parser will ignore any lines beginning with a "#" sign and empty lines for comments.
+The parser will ignore any lines beginning with a "#" sign for comments and empty lines.

 Globals.conf: